 Sometimes you can get it totally wrong and still have it right.
-Last time I wrote about Geron (GERN), I said by January 1, 2013, the stock would either be "heading O.B.
+Last time I wrote about Geron (NASDAQ:GERN), I said by January 1, 2013, the stock would either be "heading O.B.
 (Zero Bid/Out of Business) or doubling, minimum.
 There is no in-between."
 Since then, the stock has bounced around a bit but is mostly right back where it started, trading just a little bit ahead of where I wrote about it in October, as of market close on February 6.

 At the time, I wrote Geron had three important near-term catalysts, and if any of them played out the company would survive and perhaps even flourish.
 It's been a mixed bag on those catalysts, but there's been...

 |IDEA GENERATOR||X||Exclusive access to 10 PRO ideas every day|

 |INVESTING IDEAS LIBRARY||X||Exclusive access to PRO library of more than 15,000 ideas|

 |SECTOR EXPERT NETWORK||X||Exclusive access to all sector experts for direct consultation|

 |PERFORMANCE TRACKING||X||Track performance of all PRO stock ideas|

 |PROFESSIONAL TOOLS||X||Professional Idea Filters to zero-in based on industry, market cap and more|